 Number five doesn’t quite fit in but it’s something that we encounter a lot which is that people come and, like we say, people tend to buy cars the way that their parents bought cars.
 Things have changed, a lot of times people will come in with the idea of buying an older model vehicle to save money, but this isn’t always necessarily the best way to do it.
 Maybe it’s not the best way to do it because it’s not financially sound, or it’s going to end up bad over a long period of time, and so what we have found is that it’s time to start looking at other options.

 Like leasing, paying cash for a car right now until you can afford to get the right car for the right term.
 Here’s a good example for you, my wife’s car is a $31,000 car.
 We could buy that car and finance it for five years and pay about $650 a month to own that car, but we leased that vehicle for $350 a month.
 Which means if you do the math we can actually lease three of them over nine years and spend about the same amount of money as you would spend on one car over five years.
 It’s like having three new cars under warranty the entire time.
-I’m not saying this is the only way you can do it, but at some point in time when we’re saying you shouldn’t be buying a car it may be time to look at some different options for yourself.
+I’m not saying this is the only way you can do it, but at some point in time when we’re saying you shouldn’t be buying a car it may be time to look at some different options, like leasing, for yourself.

 I think it comes back to that point that we’ve been making that the industry has changed and what we think of as the best way to buy a car isn’t necessarily still true.